 The Albie Snax is one of the most popular soft plastic lures out there.
 For some reason when the conditions are right the bass just loves them.
 The Albie Snax can be fished in a number of ways to get the bass to strike.
 You can let them sink right to the bottom and let them drift around with the tide run.
 Or, you can use them as a surface lure by retrieving them slightly faster so they are on the surface.
 Either way, the Albie Snax is a must-have lure.
 I have so many lures it gets annoying trying to figure out what lures to take with me, but this is always going to be in my lure box.
 The hooks are the twist-lock type as shown in the diagram.

 #5 Gary Yamamoto Senko

 Another great sot plastic to get your teeth into this was a lure I first saw the Senko about 3 years ago and never gave it a sniff, to be honest.
 How ignorant was I these things can be lethal.
-The Senko we have found that its lot longer the likes of the Albie Snax and the Pirate Seducer which to me doesn’t make any difference, although other bass fishermen reckon your hook up rate is not so productive because the bass gets hold off the long tail.
-However, others, form the opinion that bass will just Hoover up the lot in one go.
+With the ‘Senko’ we have found that it’s a lot longer than the likes of the Albie Snax and the Pirate Seducer which to me doesn’t make any difference, although other bass fishermen reckon your hook-up rate is not so productive because the bass gets hold off the long tail.
+However, others, form the opinion that bass will just hoover up the lot in one go.